blinklabs-io/docs/src/content/docs/guides/dingo/002-quick-start-overview.md

 ./mithril-client cardano-db snapshot list
 ```

-To see current snapshot we run:
+To see the current snapshot we run:

 ```
 ./mithril-client cardano-db snapshot show latest